Stay in Corniglia: why we loved this village

 When visiting Italy’s Cinque Terre we chose to stay in Corniglia, and we are so glad we did.
 Corniglia is located up in the hills, in the centre of the five Cinque Terre towns.
-Read our post on travel to Cinque Terre.
+Read our post: travel to Cinque Terre.

 How to get to Corniglia